frconor-ebook/meditations/_posts/2025-12-09-beginning-again.md

 These days are an opportunity for us to think of our mission.
 God has sent me as a spouse, as a parent, as a worker, as a Christian, into this world, into the environment where I am, into this profession.
 There He wants me to lift up the spiritual temperature.

 Our Lord invites the apostles and each one of us to have a great sense of mission: Why am I here?
-What\'s the purpose of my existence?
+What's the purpose of my existence?

 John Paul II in many of his encyclicals says that there are three key questions that people must keep asking themselves throughout their life: Where did I come from?
 Where am I going?
-What is my life all about? (cf. John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).
+What is my life all about? (*cf*.
+John Paul II, Encyclical, *Fides et Ratio*, September 14, 1988).

 And he says that the answers to those three questions, to a large extent, depend on the happiness that we will encounter in this world.